-Join Bryan O'Neil Hughes for an in-depth discussion in this video Utilizing Save in Background and Auto Save, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Utilizing Save in Background and Auto Save, part of Photoshop: Optimizing Performance.

 I like to show you a couple…of tricks with background save and recovering information.…To show you why this are important and helpful, let's open a really big file.…And you'll notice that we've got this 32 bit HDR which is almost a gig.…Its enormous, and its going to take just a second to open up.…We put in the ability to save in the background as a workflow option.…So if you remember they way that Photoshop used to work, you'd make…a change and you'd save and you'd have to wait for it to save in order to move on.…But let's do something to this image.…